fhdsl/Intro_to_R/docs/no_toc/02-lesson2.md

 In the first exercise, you started to explore **data structures**, which store information about data types.
 You played around with **vectors**, which is a ordered collection of a data type.
 Each *element* of a vector contains a data type, and there is no limit on how big a vector can be, as long the memory use of it is within the computer's memory (RAM).

 We can now store a vast amount of information in a vector, and assign it to a single variable.
 We can now use operations and functions on a vector, modifying many elements within the vector at once!
-This fits with the *theme of abstraction and modular organization* described in the first lesson!
+This fits with the feature of "encapsulate complex data via data structures to allow efficient manipulation of data" described in the first lesson!

 We often create vectors using the combine function, `c()` :